The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 - Nutritional Disorders

-7. Did I catch dandruff from someone?
+7. Did I catch dandruff from someone, is seborrheic dermatitis contagious?